 Because of this, the state of California pushed for this initiative to reduce these accidents and fatalities.
 Through the Active Transportation Program, the streets of California will hopefully transition successfully into embracing active, multi-modal transport system.
 To further understand this type of transportation system, this piece will dig deeper into the concept and purpose.

 Picture a street where cars, pedestrians, and bicyclists safely and freely roam the streets of California.
-That’s what the Active Transportation Program mainly promotes.
-The goal of the program is to have these three modes of transportation occupying the streets without worrying about getting into an accident.
+That\’s what the Active Transportation Program mainly promotes.
+The program’s goal is to have these three modes of transportation occupying the streets without worrying about getting into an accident.

 From its name, Active Transportation advocates for more active modes of transportation like walking or cycling.
 Pushing this type of transportation system will provide benefits to the population and the environment.